Spartacus

 Plutarch, Life of Crassus

-The life of a gladiator was hard.
-When a beginner gladiator, or Tiro, entered the ludus, they were assigned a fighting style, a trainer, and living quarters.
-The ‘House of the Gladiators’ in Pompeii consisted of a large rectangular courtyard onto which many individual rooms opened.
-It has been suggested that each room could hold up to six gladiators.
 According to the physician Galen, who was a doctor at a gladiatorial school in the 2nd century AD, bean soup and barley formed most of a gladiator’s diet.
-He also mentions the severe physical punishment that comes with training in combat, “limbs broken or dislocated, and eyes gouged out of sockets show the kind of beauty produced.
+He also mentioned the severe physical toll that came with athletic training, “limbs (were) broken or dislocated, and eyes gouged out of sockets show the kind of beauty produced.
 These are the fruits they gather”.

 If Spartacus was put through this arduous training regime, we know very little about his success as a gladiator.
-The best evidence we have for a gladiator called Spartacus is from a surviving fresco in Pompeii that dates to between 100 BCE and 70 BCE.
+The best evidence we have for a gladiator called Spartacus is from surviving graffiti in Pompeii that dates to between 100 BCE and 70 BCE.
 This shows a mounted gladiator, an eques, with the name “Spartaks” inscribed above his head.
 There is no mention of his victories or losses in the arena unfortunately.
 Although Sallust describes Spartacus as being ‘immensely strong’, most ancient sources were just not as interested in Spartacus the gladiator compared to Spartacus the rebel leader.

 The Beginning of a Rebellion